Oriented Temperley--Lieb algebras and combinatorial Kazhdan--Lusztig theory: Diagrammatic oriented Temperley--Lieb algebras in classical type

 by setting $\varphi(\la d \mu)$ to be the oriented tangle obtained from $\overline\la d \overline\mu$ by removing the beads from all decorated oriented strands. \end{prop}

-\begin{proof} Clearly the map is surjective and preserves the grading.
+\begin{proof} Clearly the map is surjective.
 We now verify that $\varphi$ preserves the relations.
 The closed loops relation is trivially preserved as it only involves the rightmost decoration on the loop, which is unchanged by the parity specialisation map. \Cref{matchy} is also trivially preserved.
 We now verify the bead relations of \cref{diagrelations}.
-We slightly abuse notation by setting $d$ to be the tangle consisting of a single decorated propagating strand $u$ to be the tangle consisting of a single undecorated propagating strand, we check that
+We slightly abuse notation by setting $d$ to be the tangle consisting of a single decorated propagating strand and by setting $u$ to be the tangle consisting of a single undecorated propagating strand.
+We check that